 Wasdale Head is also known as the “Birth Place of British Climbing”, records from the 1880’s show that Wasdale had been discovered by Oxford Undergraduates who pitted themselves against the rocks and crags of the surrounding Fells.
 Visit the Wasdale Head Inn and marvel at the primitive equipment used by these pioneers (not always successfully, as the grave stones in the Church Yard will testify!), then don your Goretex and explore the majestic and stunning countryside.

 Producers of the, reputedly, finest sausage in Cumbria and served as part of our “Classic Cumbrian”breakfast.
 Originally sited next to Rosegarth in the Old Butchers Shop the Bewleys now supply us direct from their farm.
 You may catch a glimpse of him as he makes his delivery to Rosegarth.

-As the summer season is over we now have 2 options in the village, which can still get very busy at peak times.
+We usually have three options in the village, all within close walking distance.
+All venues can get very busy at peak times.
 If you have a preference it is advisable to book in advance.

 -Pennington Hotel, bar and restaurant menu, couple of real ales 01229 717222

 Ravenglass Tea Rooms